-While microlearning as part of corporate training isn't a novel concept, combining microlearning with video-based learning has been steadily rising in popularity.
+While microlearning as part of employee training isn't a novel concept, combining microlearning with video-based learning has been steadily rising in popularity.

 A simple Google Trends search revealed that interest surrounding microlearning videos has more than doubled since 2017.

-So we couldn't resist jumping on the trendy microlearning bandwagon and exploring what makes microlearning videos so popular.
+So we couldn't resist jumping on the trendy microlearning bandwagon and exploring what makes microlearning videos in corporate training so popular.